canonical/k8s-snap/docs/src/charm/howto/etcd.md

     ```

     This setup is straightforward but not recommended for production environments
-    due to lack of high availability.
+    due to a lack of high availability.

 - **High Availability Setup**:
   - For environments where high availability is crucial, deploy etcd across at